leaves

 An elderly farmer once told me, "In 90 years of living, I've learned one thing.
 Change is the only constant."
 The fall of 2017 would make him smile.
 Everywhere I look, people are exploring new ideas in land care--and some of them are as old as the hills.
 If even some of these trends take hold, our individual and commercial landscapes will be notably different in the near future.
 Please use the link above to learn more.

-Five Ways to Make the Most of Leaves
+Make the Most of Autumn Leaves

 Maple leaves